A characterisation of higher torsion classes: Introduction

 Arrows in a quiver are composed from left to right, meaning that we write $ab$ for the path starting in the source of $a$ and ending in the target of $b$.

 All subcategories are assumed to be full and closed under isomorphisms and finite direct sums.
+They are also assumed to be closed under direct summands.
 For a collection of objects $\xc$ in an additive category $\cc$, we denote by $\add(\xc)$ the smallest subcategory of $\cc$ which contains $\xc$ and is closed under finite direct sums and direct summands.